HHousen/TransformerSum/README.md

   --no_use_token_type_ids
                         Set to not train with `token_type_ids` (don't pass them into the model).
+  --classifier_dropout CLASSIFIER_DROPOUT
+                        The value for the dropout layers in the classifier.
   --train_name TRAIN_NAME
                         name for set of training files on disk (for loading and saving)